MHickey2/First_Project/README.md

 <br/>

 ### Welcome Section:
-This section builds on from the work in the Hero Image/Overlay, by providing more information to the user, this provides the context for the site, and should give the user enough inofrmation to gauge whether this site has anything to offer them and what they can expect from the site.
-The text is supplemented by the image, which helps the user relate to the human element behind the website.
+This section builds on from the work in the Hero Image/Overlay, by providing more information to the user, this provides the context for the site, and should give the user enough information to gauge whether this site has anything to offer them and what they can expect.
+The text is supplemented by the image, this visual helps the user relate to the human element behind the website.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/welcome.png" height="244" width="665"/>